livebook-dev/livebook/docs/deployment/clustering.md

 You may set `LIVEBOOK_CLUSTER` to one of the following values.

-## `fly`
+## `auto`

-It automatically sets up a cluster to run on Fly using DNS configuration.
-Behind the scenes, it sets the relevant environment variables and enables IPv6 support.
+Detects the hosting platform and automatically sets up a cluster using DNS configuration.
+Currently the only supported platform is Fly.io.

 ## `dns:QUERY`